Skip to content

 Table of Contents

-Consent management is a core principle in data privacy and compliance, as it grants individuals the right to oversee how their personal information is collected, used, and shared by organizations.
+Consent management is a core principle in data privacy and compliance.
+It grants individuals the right to oversee how their personal information is collected, used, and shared by organizations.

 This concept first came to the forefront with the General Data Protection Regulation (GDPR), which mandated that organizations get explicit consent from website visitors to opt in or deny tracking cookies.
 Since then, other data privacy regulations have taken a similar stance, including Canada’s Quebec Law 25, and the United States’ California Consumer Privacy Act (CCPA).